jefgoi/streisand/Installation.md

   * **Please note**: You will need these keys to access your Streisand instance over SSH.
 Please keep `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` for the lifetime of the Streisand server.

+WRITE DOWN THE KEYS!!!
+Or you wouldn't be able to ssh anymore!

 ## Bootstrap ##